modulocity/automationstationgame.com/_posts/devlog-27.md

 ## New Controls...
 Again

 I've mentioned several changes to the controls in previous devlogs, and this one is no exception.
 The truth is, the controls have never felt perfect, so we are always thinking about ways to improve them.
 Some of you might be wondering why we are spending so much time on the controls when we could just implement control rebinding.
-Firstly, default keybinds are very important to get right to prevent players from bouncing off the game immediately.
-But that is orthogonal to the design decisions we have been making recently regarding controls.
+First off, default keybinds are very important to get right to prevent players from bouncing off the game immediately.
+Second, design questions like "should pressing this control repeatedly have an effect?" or "is this too many key presses and clicks to smelt an ingot?" influence user input behavior beyond what key those actions are bound to.
 For example, the presence of an item/tool toggle fundamentally changes how the controls work as well as how the toolbar should look.
 Whatever design we settle on will definitely support full control rebinding by the time the game is released.

 The latest control scheme was suggested by Snaxalot.
 The basic idea is to remove the item/tool mode toggle introduced in [devlog #25](/blog/devlog-25) and instead make Q a dedicated item button and E a dedicated tool button (when playing on mouse and keyboard).
 Right-click will be reserved for unequipping the currently equipped item or tool.

 Implementing this control scheme was pretty simple, but the toolbar had to be redesigned slightly to show the new prompts in the right places.
 We took this opportunity to also fix a pain point with the old design.
 Previously, if a tool was equipped, only the last used item would be visible in the toolbar.
 And if an item was equipped, only the last used tool was visible.
 While this clearly communicated which item or tool was last used, it made it hard to see what other items or tools you had collected.

-The new toolbar design keeps both the items and tools visible at all times.
-The last used item or tool now has a little white dot above to help differentiate it, although this might need to be made a bit more obvious.
+The new toolbar design keeps both the items and tools in your inventory visible at all times.
+The last used item or tool now has a little white dot above it to help differentiate it, although this might need to be made a bit more obvious.

 Here is how the new toolbar looks in-game: